 The breathing in this instance during Kapalbhati pranayama is very dissimilar from everyday breathing.
 When breathing normally,

-- Inhale is active (more focused) while the exhale is passive (less focused).
+- The inhale is active (more focused) while the exhale is passive (less focused).

 In Kapalbhati breathing,

-- Exhale is active (more focused) while the inhale is passive (less focused).
+- The exhale is active (more focused) while the inhale is passive (less focused).

 By emphasizing more on exhaling as compared to inhaling, Kapalbhati expels more impurities in the form of CO2 gas.

 Also Read: Beginner’s Guide to Kapalbhati Pranayama

 - As Shatkarma purifies the internal body, our external organ system also starts working well.
 Thus, it balances the internal & external organ systems.

 - The series of these kriyas helps to balance the Tri Doshas of a human being.
 There are Three Doshas in every human being, if there is any kind of imbalance in any of these Doshas then the body will not function properly.
 So Shat Kriya helps the Doshas to be in a perfect ratio.